 If you are a parent paying child support, it may seem like a burden every month to have your wages withheld for child support, especially since there is no way to micromanage how that support is being spent on your children.
 You might wonder, is my child getting the care my support provides?

 Some parents will even try to find any excuse to terminate their child support to spare them the "hassle" of having to tend to their children.
 However, it would help if you remembered your support is for their prosperity.

 What Does Child Support Cover?

 If you are a parent receiving child support, you may understand how hard it can feel to provide adequate support with the money you are given.
 You may feel like the money you receive will hardly put a dent into what you expect to pay.

 This is because there is no fixed cost on what it takes to raise a child, and every child is born into a different set of circumstances.
-Everything from where a child is returned to their parents' jobs will play a factor in how much resources are available for raising a child.
+Everything from where a child is returned to their parents' jobs will play a factor in how many resources are available for raising a child.

 If you are paying child support, you should know that that support will cover your child's necessities of life.
 A condition is required to raise your child in a safe and healthy environment.
-A child's requirements include a place of shelter with the proper utilities, adequate food, and clothing, even down to having transportation readily available for them to commute.
+A child's requirements include a place of shelter with the proper utilities, adequate food, and clothing, and even down to having transportation readily available for them to commute.

 Things that would not necessarily be necessities but are still essential to raising a child can also be uninsured medical expenses, educational expenses like tuition or school supplies, and extracurricular expenses.
 These types of costs are not typically included in child support payments, and a custodial parent, or the parent who received the child support, will likely have to factor those expenses in to make it work.
 The bottom line is raising a kid is more expensive than most parents are prepared for.

 But My Child Has a Job Now?